Campion award for excellence in official statistics

-Government statisticians hold the key to information that enables us to make informed choices: from politicians making policy, to businesses deciding when and where to open their next branch to parents deciding which school to send their children to.
+Government statisticians hold the key to information that enables us to make informed choices: from politicians making policy, to businesses deciding when and where to open their next branch, to parents deciding which school they'd like their children to attend.

-The award given in partnership with the UK Statistics Authority, rewards good practice in official statistics, focusing on meeting the needs of the wider user community.
+This award, given in partnership with the UK Statistics Authority, rewards good practice in official statistics - focusing on meeting the needs of the wider user community.
 We are looking for examples of excellent presentation of official statistics and examples of innovative statistical practices that have improved statistical information for users.

-- An excellent demonstration of gathering information on the requirements of a range of users, and using this information to develop new statistics, shape outputs or influence policy;
+- An excellent demonstration of gathering information to meet the needs of a range of users, and using this information to develop new statistics, shape outputs or influence policy;

 - Excellent or innovative communication of results in a way or ways that are clear, helpful and accessible to a wide array of users;

-Subsidiary criteria: credit will also be given for: value for money or efficiency savings; for work that goes beyond normal expectations or results from outstanding individual effort; or for overcoming obstacles such as political sensitivity, barriers to collaboration or severe timing constraints.
+- Credit will also be given for value for money or efficiency savings; for work that goes beyond normal expectations or results from outstanding individual effort; or for overcoming obstacles such as political sensitivity, barriers to collaboration or severe timing constraints.

 The Scottish Index of Multiple Deprivation 2016 (SIMD16), Scottish Government